vOptSolver/vOptGeneric.jl/README.md

 # vOptGeneric: part of vOptSolver for non-structured problems

+**vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOILP, MOMILP, MOLP).
-This repository concerns **vOptGeneric**, the part of **vOptSolver** devoted to **multiobjective non-structured problems**.
+This repository concerns **vOptGeneric**, the part of vOptSolver devoted to **multiobjective non-structured problems**.
 With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives.

 We suppose you are familiar with vOptSolver; if not, read first this [presentation](https://voptsolver.github.io/vOptSolver/).